 Strobes also create a short burst of light.
 But the design of the light is different, a change that means a few different features.

-Strobe lights are for studio use, not mounting to the top of the camera.
+Strobe lights are for studio lighting, not mounting to the top of the camera.
 This means they’re larger and powered through an outlet or a large battery pack.

 You can control the strobe’s intensity by adjusting the settings.
 Or you can use a lighting modifier like an umbrella or softbox.